kabira-busari/LITA_Project-01_Sales-Performance-Analysis/README.md

 - The following products recorded no sales in the last quarter: **Socks**, **Gloves**, **Shirt**, **Jacket**.

 The lack of sales for **Socks**, **Gloves**, **Shirt**, and **Jacket** over the last quarter suggests these items may be falling out of demand or facing stock or marketing issues.
 Further investigation is required to determine the root cause.
 Actions such as running targeted promotions, adjusting pricing, or reviewing product availability can help revive sales for these items and prevent inventory from stagnating.
 Monitoring these products more closely in the next quarter could provide insights into whether the lack of sales is a temporary trend or indicative of a long-term decline in demand.

+### 1.4 Conclusion
+The SQL analysis provided valuable insights into the retail store's sales performance, highlighting critical trends in products, regions, and monthly sales.

+Shoes were the top-selling product by units and revenue, while Jackets and Socks underperformed, signaling areas for improvement.
+The South region contributed nearly half of total sales, whereas the West region showed potential for growth with targeted marketing.
+February was the peak sales month, while April and July experienced lower sales, suggesting seasonality.

+Notably, several products, including Socks and Jackets, had no sales in the last quarter, which may reflect declining demand or other issues requiring further exploration.